 Celebrating Passover can be hard if you’re living a paleo lifestyle.
-But no longer!
-Here are over 50 dishes for a delicious Paleo Passover!
+If you’ve struggled finding paleo options for your seder, here are over 50 dishes for a delicious Paleo Passover!

-Though I’ve always been gluten-free during our Passover seders, this year I’m grain-free for it for the first time.
+Though I’ve always been gluten-free during our Passover seders (you can find a gf menu here), the past two years I’ve been grain-free too.
 So it seemed appropriate to share the delicious paleo dishes I’ve found with y’all!
 Whether you need a great entree, a paleo side, or a grain-free matzo recipe, I’ve got you covered.

 So set the table, get your haggadah ready, and dig in!

 Even though the traditional entree for a seder is lamb, when you’re in a pinch (or if you just don’t like or can’t afford lamb) chicken and turkey do just as well.
 And for those of you who are beef-lovers, there’s a few of those here, as well.

 Though not really a part of the haggadah, side dishes are important too!
 All these side are full of flavor and enough charisma to stand on their own.

 Easy Paleo Hot Cross Buns (leave out the baking soda)

 Paleo Vegetable Kugel (sub white potato for turnips or more sweet potato, if you want)